 We are excited and proud to have officially kicked off the Reveal the World Tour for Fall 2019.
 Simulation is on the road and coming to you!
 Check out our recap from week 1 of the tour below from Stephanie Bailey-Wood, SIMULIA Marketing Director, EMEA and AP, and member of the trailblazing tour staff, and hear directly from students and customers at various locations about their experience on the tour.
 Check back each week for a new recap and for a preview of the week ahead.

 On Monday, September 23rd we visited the University of Toledo and their College of Engineering.
-The bus was set up in the middle of the main campus and drew a crowd of over 200 visitors!
-While most who came through the tour were students, we also got to meet local commercial customers as well, such as AK Steel and Resonance Group.
+While most who came through the tour were students, we also got to meet local commercial customers as well.
 The University of Toledo students were especially excited to check out everything on the tour, but the Real-Time Simulator and the Living Heart Project on the zSpace were among the favorites.

 Our next stop on Wednesday, September 25th and Thursday, September 26th was Purdue University and the Indiana Manufacturing Institute.
 We were honored that our past keynote speaker and simulation champion, Professor Byron Pipes, Executive Director, Composites, Manufacturing and Simulation Center, wanted his students to experience the future of simulation and see the 3DEXPERIENCE Platform in action.
-The tour remained busy with close to 100 visitors, including students and research staff from Purdue University, and also from local commercial customers such as Allison Transmissions, Bell Flight, US Coast Guard, Fratco and CSX Transportation.
+The tour remained busy with numerous visitors, including students and research staff from Purdue University, and also from local commercial customers.

 One of the most exciting parts of the week was when the tour hosted a large group of home-school educated children, who filled the bus with the most wonderful gasps of amazement at all of the simulation technology they got to try out.
 At Dassault Systèmes, engaging with the “Workforce of the Future” is an important initiative and it was especially great to see the children interacting with the various AR and VR experiences.
 Also, the SIMKraft app for kids was a big hit, along with the operating room experience on the Vive.